Klar/starchecker/README.md

 # starchecker
-clone or update of all your github starred projects
+clone or update of all your github starred projects.